Twin Perspectives

 Hint: use University Rooms to book your stay at Christ Church, (available throughout the holidays when the students have left).
 The rooms may not be the height of luxury, but they are cheap and will give you fantastic access to the college and its grounds.

 Harry Potter’s very own library can also be found in Oxford, housed within the University’s Bodleian Library.
-The Duke Humfrey’s Library provided the backdrop to Harry, Ron and Hermione’s study sessions, and can be viewed as part of a tour of the Bod.
+The Duke Humfrey’s Library – part of the Bodleian Library – provided the backdrop to Harry, Ron and Hermione’s study sessions, and can be viewed as part of a tour of the Bod.

 It’s unsurprising that Oxford has inspired many magical stories and romantic poems.
 From Lewis Carroll’s Alice’s Adventures in Wonder Land, to the poetic reveries of W.H.
 Auden, Oxford has been the muse of many famous wordsmiths.